 - Does it serve a purpose?

-- Who is it for, and are they likely to read it?
+- Who is the audience, and are they likely to read it?

 - How often has it been viewed over the past 6-12 months?